 The results from the matches to the randomised sequences are saved in new sections of the results file on the Mascot server.
 This means that we can view these results in exactly the same way as if we had performed a separate search against a randomised database that we had created manually.
-The top match has a score of 57, which is above the 5% significance threshold.
-If we click on the query number link to display the Peptide View of this match ...
+We can see matches here with scores of 48 and 44, with expect values well below 1%.
+If we click on the query number link to display the Peptide View of one of these matches ...

 This is what it looks like.
-A pretty decent match from the randomised database.
-Tryptic peptide, no modifications, good runs of y and b ions, only one large peak left unmatched.
+A pretty decent match from a decoy sequence.
+Tryptic peptide, no modifications, complete run of y ions, most of the larger peaks matched.